-Our combined e-MERLIN/VLA map (hereafter referred to as the 1.5 GHz map) has a resolution of $\sim 0.31 \times 0.16$ arcsec.
+Our combined e-MERLIN/VLA map (hereafter referred to as the 1.5 GHz map) has a resolution of $\sim 0.39 \times 0.37$ arcsec.
 It would have been possible to obtain a beam size approximately equal to the e-MERLIN only beam size.
 However, it is impossible to obtain good image fidelity of the 8.5 GHz map at such high spatial resolutions.
 For accurate determination of spectral indices across the two frequencies, we needed to convolve the 1.5 and 8.5 GHz maps to equivalent resolutions.
 This allowed us to effectively measure flux densities from the same spatial region from each map.
-At higher resolutions we are less sensitive to extended emission and so we use an 0.5-arcsec resolution map for the jet and hotspot regions and 1.5-arcsec resolution map used for the plumes.
+At higher resolutions we are less sensitive to extended emission of the source and vice versa, and this has been accounted for in our estimates of the spectral indices - with an 0.5-arcsec resolution map used for the jet and hotspot regions while an 1.5-arcsec resolution map has been used for the plumes.
 We have performed primary beam correction on the 8.5 GHz map.
 This allows us to measure precisely matched flux densities and corresponding errors since the shortest baselines sampled by the two maps are similar and we are sensitive to the same extended structure (plumes) across the two frequencies.

-3 THE WAT SOURCE 3C 465
+3 THE WAT SOURCE 3C465